Working from home

 Tip 5: If none of the above helps you can try a noise-cancelling headphone.

 In the above example of the tumble dryer, we forgot to look at the noise the tumble dryer would make.
 It is an example of how easy it is to solve before you buy an appliance.
-Also, take a look at the rubbers beneath the washing machine.
+Also, have a look at the rubbers beneath the washing machine.

 Before you buy a house